Biology 2252 Review Sheet for Test #1 Dr. James Adams

 Physiology of Circulation: blood flow -- from high to low pressure areas, flow velocity (rate),

-Resistance: influenced by blood vessel diameter and length, and viscosity; the only regulated
+Resistance: influenced by blood vessel diameter and length, and viscosity; the only regulated one of

 Systemic blood pressure (B.P.): greatest at heart, highest at systole (lower with diastole),